IMPACT / DATA & ACHIEVEMENTS

 • RMI supported 230 villages, for a global outreach of 111,984 beneficiaries (or 21,954 households), including 49,472 children.

-• 2,719 children newly enrolled in school or educational facilities, including 998 in Balwadi centers (early childhood education)
+• 2,719 children newly enrolled in school or educational facilities, including 998 in Balwadi centers that provide early childhood education

 • 1,700 scholarships provided